bloovis/csup/README.md

 This is rewrite in Crystal of the Sup mail client, which I call Csup.
 It uses notmuch as the mail store and search engine.
 I based this work on an existing notmuch-enabled variant of Sup, which I call Sup-notmuch.
-You can find my version of this Sup variant [here](https://www.bloovis.com/cgit/sup-notmuch/).
+You can find my version of the Sup-notmuch variant [here](https://www.bloovis.com/cgit/sup-notmuch/).

-As of this writing (2024-02-05), Csup has basic functionality for viewing message threads, and composing and replying to emails.
+As of this writing (2024-02-25), Csup has nearly all of of the functionality of Sup-notmuch.
+The one major missing feature is completions for prompts.
-Other features from Sup that have been implemented so far include:

-* log mode
-* help mode
-* saved searches
-* user-configured colors, accounts, and contacts
-* buffer list mode
-* editing labels

-Major features yet to be implemented include:

-* file browser mode
-* completions for prompts
-* contact list mode
-* label list mode

-I rewrote the message threading code to use notmuch not just to determine the structure of the thread trees, but also to obtain the headers and content of the messages.
+Most of the code in Csup is a port of code from Sup-notmuch, except for the message threading code.
+I rewrote this to use notmuch not just for determining the structure of the thread trees, but also for obtaining the headers and content of the messages.
-This avoids having to read the raw message files, as Sup does.
+This avoids having to read the raw message files, as Sup-notmuch does.
+The only time that Csup reads a raw message file is when the user edits previously saved draft message.

-I also eliminated the parallel processing that Sup used to load thread data in the background, which required many mutexes and a confusing control flow.
+I also eliminated the parallel processing that Sup-notmuch used to load thread data in the background, which required many mutexes and a confusing control flow.

 Csup has a built-in SMTP client for sending email,